|

 a playoff tune-up against McClatchy he got a taste.

-to a share of the Western Athletic Conference title in 2012.
-That team is chock full of
+a share of the Western Athletic Conference title in 2012.
+That team is chock full of some

-some of the best talent in the area, including players from Jesuit, Oak Ridge and Granite Bay
+of the best talent in the area, including players from Jesuit, Oak Ridge and Granite Bay as well

 Mauricio Dubon sliding into third base in a game at Raley Field.